Prabhu Solomon: Early career: 1991-2009

 Anbalaya Films offered him an opportunity to direct a film for their production house, after he had helped them complete post-production Murai Mappillai (1995) when director Sundar C walked out.
 Solomon chose to feature Raghuvaran and Bhanupriya in the leading roles, though the producers Anabalaya Films were reluctant to cast a character artiste in the lead role for the film, Kannodu Kanbathellam (1999).
 Prabhu revealed he met Arjun in Thenkasi during the making of Mudhalvan (1999), at the insistence of his producer and actively tried to make a poor impression.
 Arjun, nonetheless, was keen and worked on the film.
 Co-starring Sonali Bendre and Suchindra, the film was released to positive reviews.
 A romantic thriller featuring Arjun in a different role to his usual action ventures, the film however did well at the box office and became successful at the box office.
 Similarly his second venture, the Kannada film Usire (2001), a remake of Cheran's Bharathi Kannamma, did not perform as expected commercially.
 Solomon had wanted Shiva Rajkumar to play the lead role, and he lamented that miscasting Ravichandran in the leading role instead, worked against the viability of the film.
 Solomon had signed on Vikram to play the lead role in a project shortly after the success of Sethu (1999) and wanted to work on a different script, but the actor insisted that the pair a film from the director's script titled King (2002).
 Solomon revealed that he was unconvinced about Vikram portraying the lead role, feeling that he was too old to play Nassar's son, but the actor insisted the project went ahead.
 Delays in the production in the film meant that Vikram's star image had risen and reviewers labelled the film as a disappointment upon release.
 The director noted that the story was written with the expectation of a small-time actor in the lead role, and hence Vikram's sudden popularity worked against his film.
 He revealed that his early career in film involved making significant compromises and was strictly against the type of cinema he had actually ventured to make.
+He made the films Kokki (2006), Lee (2007), and Laadam (2009).
+Kokki had a successful run, but Lee and Laadam received mixed reviews.